esp-admin/app/README.md

 5. Config

-- Are key-value pairs stored on device's non-Volatile storage in encrypted format.
+- Are key-value pairs stored on device's non-Volatile storage.
 - It includes MQTT credentials, project related variables and custom properties.
 - Refreshed on device boot and on `config` command.